eurostat/NLP4Stat/Use Case A Graphical exploration/README.md

 * The **second** code is an MS Power BI report (in progress) allowing again the navigation in themes, sub-themes and categories and the display of corresponding articles.
 There is also an interactive wordcloud graphical element and a network element connecting themes with sub-themes.
 Another page displays the database structure in a treemap, together with the dataset names and download links for the selected section.
 * The source code is still being improved and is not yet documented. **The documentation will be produced in the coming days**.
 The current .pbix file is in folder [Power BI](https://github.com/eurostat/NLP4Stat/tree/main/Use%20Case%20A%20Graphical%20exploration/Power_BI).
 The same folder contains:
     * The Python code for the connection with the database and the production of the input file (Use Case A prepare data_v2.ipynb), together with a recently produced file (SE_df_7_15_13_21.xlsx).
 This code accepts an external file with the categories of the SE articles (articles_6_25_19_30.xlsx) which is also included in this folder.
 For the production of this file, please see the scraping code in the [Scrapper](https://github.com/eurostat/NLP4Stat/tree/main/Scrapper) folder.
-    *  Four direct exports of tables from the database which are imported but not yet used (tm*.xlsx files).
+    *  An export from the topic modelling with the SE articles and the associated distributions in topics (texts_to_topics_new_df.xlsx) and a look-up table for the topics, directly exported from the database (tm_topics.xlsx).
     *  Another input file, for the datasets page (Crumbs_7_14_23_17.xlsx), with results  from the parsing of the download facility contents.
     *  The Python code for the production of the file above (Crumbs.ipynb).
     *  A recent contents file (table_of_contents.xml), downloaded July 14, 2021.